Your website shouldn’t be just a digital version of a brochure advertising your business.

 17. How do businesses maximize live chat ROI?

-Using automation and canned responses is an effective way to make the most of your live chat.
-About 58% of businesses boost live chat with chatbots to deliver faster replies and 43% use FAQ bots to provide answers to repetitive questions.
+Using automation and canned responses is an effective way to increase your chat rate.
+About 58% of businesses boost live chat with chatbots to deliver faster replies and around 43% use FAQ bots to provide answers to repetitive questions.
 It’s also a good idea to integrate your live chat with Facebook and Instagram to deliver omnichannel support.

 Live chat performance statistics